Corionis/ELS/artifacts/document/ideas.md

  * Do Music etc...*[]:
  * Do Movies 3d
  * Look at orphaned Group when switching Sources and libraries
+ * Todd- Fix Journey to the Center of the Earth matches

  * EMPTY TRASH before Grok to Rock